-Too much clarity, and the predators will expend more energy than would otherwise be necessary to capture prey.
-Too little clarity, and systemic productivity suffers.
+Too much clarity and the predators will expend more energy than would otherwise be necessary to capture prey.
+Too little clarity and systemic productivity suffer.
 Fertilizing to induce an algae bloom can help achieve this ideal clarity range and will give your pond the greenish tint we are all familiar with; while also kick-starting the bottom of the food chain.

 Pond King offers a variety of fish species and sizes, which are perfect for stocking your pond.
 But if you’re interested in a customized fish stocking plan our biologists can create one specific to your system requirements and goals.
 Whether you want to stock adults and go fishing this weekend, or stock fingerlings and have a trophy pond in the years to come, Pond King has the right plan for your needs.

 Although we have a wide variety of species for stocking, some of our popular fish species are Hybrid Striped Bass, Largemouth Bass (Native, F1, and Florida strain), Coppernose Bluegill, Redear Sunfish, and Channel Catfish.
 Different fish sizes are available depending upon your budget and your goals.

 The benefit of utilizing correctly paired sizes of different fish species is that you don’t have to wait to stock predatory species.
 Pond King Biologists always recommend stocking the correct quantities and sizes of fish to produce a viable and thriving fishery, immediately.
 We also offer several Fish Stocking Plans which will give you a good idea of the stocking requirements for a 1-acre pond.
 For smaller orders, Pond King has a fully staffed Fish Barn where you can place your order and leave with fish in plastic bags.